j4k0m/Boxer/README.md

 - Nmap scan with -sC and -sV flags.
 - Testing for anonymous ftp login.
 - Dirb against all web services.
+- Running Vhosts scan against the target, and dirb scan against the vhosts.

 # Usage